What Is Botulism?

 - wound botulism

-Botulism poisoning is caused by a toxin that is produced by a type of bacteria called Clostridium botulinum.
-Although very common, these bacteria can only thrive in conditions where there is no oxygen.
-Certain food sources such as home-canned foods provide a potent breeding ground.
+Botulism poisoning is due to a toxin produced by a type of bacteria called Clostridium botulinum.
+Although very common, these bacteria can only thrive in conditions where there’s no oxygen.
+Certain food sources, such as home-canned foods, provide a potent breeding ground.

-Symptoms of botulism can present as soon as six hours or as late as 10 days after the initial infection.
-On average, symptoms of infant and foodborne botulism begin between 12 to 36 hours after eating contaminated food.
+Symptoms of botulism can appear from six hours to 10 days after the initial infection.
+On average, symptoms of infant and foodborne botulism appear between 12 and 36 hours after eating contaminated food.

 Early signs of infant botulism include:

 - weak cry

 - loss of head control and floppy movements due to muscle weakness

 - difficulty swallowing or speaking